AlexAracil/datacleaningproject/README.md

 This repository includes the present **README.md** file, a **CodeBook.md** file, explaning the source of the data and the transformation applied to this data in order to obtain the resulting tidy dataset.
 It contains the R scripts used to process the data, **run_analysis.R**, **read_data.R** and **process_data.R**.
 At last, it contains also the resulting datasets in two text files, **tidy_data.txt** and **tidy_data_mean.txt**.

 The script run\_analysis.R consists in two calls, to external R scripts files.
 The first one, read\_data.R, reads the text files containing the original data.
+This files should be contained in a subdirectory called **UCI HAR Dataset** located inside working directory, keeping the original file structure in the original compressed archive.
 The second one, process\_data.R to generate the required tidy data and does the following:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.